microsoft/hi-ml/docs/source/coding_guidelines.md

         self.bar = bar

     def method(self, arg: int) -> None:
         """Short method description, followed by an empty line.
+Sentences should end with a period.

         Longer descriptions can be added as well.
         Argument names like ``arg`` are rendered nicely if enclosed in double backticks.